 - Submit button

-As you won’t find the advanced form fields you’ll get with commercial options like Gravity Forms, if you need to create forms that use conditional logic to determine which fields to display based on a user’s selections, or accept payments and include auto-calculating fields, you’ll need to upgrade to a premium forms plugin like Gravity Forms or Ninja Forms.
+You won’t find the advanced form fields offered by commercial options, so if you need to create forms that use conditional logic to determine which fields to display based on a user’s selections, or accept payments and include auto-calculating fields, you’ll need to upgrade to a premium forms plugin such as Gravity Forms or Ninja Forms.

 Helpful Online Documentation and User Support

 One of the advantages of choosing a commercial plugin over a free option is often the promise of responsive user support.
-However, Contact Form 7 is supported via the WordPress Plugin Directory and there’s a good chance you’ll be able to find a solution to your problem in the forum archives.
-If not, new topics are responded to quickly in the forum.
+However, Contact Form 7 is supported via the WordPress Plugin Directory, and there’s a good chance you’ll be able to find a solution to your problem in the forum archives.
+If not, new topics are responded to quickly on the forum.

 Contact Form 7 Add-ons